Azure/azure-sdk-for-js/sdk/storage/README.md

 The Azure Storage SDK for JavaScript provides low-level and high-level APIs.
 Take Blob SDK as example:

-- ServiceURL, ContainerURL and BlobURL objects provide the low-level API functionality and map one-to-one to the [Azure Storage Blob REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).
+- ServiceClient, ContainerClient and BlobClient objects provide the low-level API functionality and map one-to-one to the [Azure Storage Blob REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).

 - The high-level APIs provide convenience abstractions such as uploading a large stream to a block blob (using multiple PutBlock requests).